Background

 BSc in Industrial Systems and Engineering Aug.
 2012 – May 2016

-My passion for mathematics and problem solving led me to pursue a Bachelor's degree in Industrial Systems and Engineering at The Ohio State Univeristy.
+My passion for mathematics and problem solving led me to pursue a Bachelor's degree in Industrial Systems and Engineering at The Ohio State University.

 This provided me with a robust understanding of engineering principles, systems optimization, and the interdisciplinary nature